 Most people with a hearing loss will benefit from significantly improved communication and will be able to confidently return to a full and active lifestyle.
 With a hearing device, most people can hear their family and friends more easily and enjoy being in group conversations without asking people to repeat themselves all the time.
 They can watch TV at a normal volume, hear warning signals and more easily participate in phone conversations.

 Quality of life suffers when hearing impairment is left untreated.
 Hearing assistance improves quality of life and reduces the negative impact of hearing loss.

-An American study found that people with hearing problems who did not wear a device were more likely to report sadness and depression, anxiety, paranoia, emotional problems, insecurity and reduced social activities.
+Studies show that people with hearing problems who did not wear a device were more likely to report sadness and depression, anxiety, paranoia, emotional problems, insecurity, and reduced social activities.

-This study also found that people whose hearing loss was treated reported significant improvements in their quality of life.
-They listed the following benefits:
+Studies also found that people whose hearing loss was treated reported significant improvements in their quality of life including the following: